mathjax/MathJax/mathjax/docs/rst/mathjax.rst

 MathJax is modular, so it loads components only when necessary, and can be extended to include new capabilities as needed.
-MathJax is highly configurble, allowing authors to customize it for the special requirements of their web sites.
+MathJax is highly configurable, allowing authors to customize it for the special requirements of their web sites.
 Finally, MathJax has a rich application programming interface (API) that can be used to make the mathematics on your web pages interactive and dynamic.